 About Conwy Castle

-Constructed under the orders of King Edward I of England and built between 1283 and 1289, Conwy Castle was one of a ring of strongholds that the monarch commissioned to establish his dominance over Wales.
+Constructed under the orders of King Edward I and built between 1283 and 1289, Conwy Castle was one of an ‘iron ring’ of strongholds commissioned to establish the king’s dominance over Wales.
 It was overseen by master mason James of St. George, and once complete was a striking display of royal power.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.

 Discover the most outstanding Castles to Visit in the World, from Neuschwanstein to Castel del Monte, Coburg Castle and more, includes interactive world castle list map.

 Discover the very best castles of Wales, from Beaumaris to Harlech Castle and more, includes an interactive map of Welsh castles.